dd32/td-gh-ex/readme.txt

 Future development:
 ---
-A PREMIUM version of the Redesign theme will be launched soon.
+The theme will be developed accordingly to Wordpress standards.

 Configuration:
 ---